 Effective data transmission is vital for Telemetryczny success.
 Key practices include:

-• Select Appropriate Protocols: For robust transfers for IoT devices, use lightweight protocols like MQTT or HTTP.
+- Select Appropriate Protocols: For robust IoT device transfers, use lightweight protocols such as MQTT or HTTP.
 The CAN bus is standard in vehicles, while external transmission often uses cellular networks.

-• Optimise Transmission: Schedule transmission based on priority.
-For example, critical safety data must be carried in real time, while less critical data can be transmitted at longer intervals to save bandwidth.
+- Optimize Transmission: Schedule transmission based on priority.
+For example, critical safety data must be transmitted in real time, while less critical data can be transmitted at longer intervals to save bandwidth.

-• Implement Data Compression Techniques: Apply a data compression algorithm to make the size of the telemetry data smaller before sending it out.
-Consequently, this method reduces bandwidth consumption and improves the transmitting efficiency while the data is not lost.
+- Implement Data Compression Techniques: Apply a data compression algorithm to reduce the size of the telemetry data before sending it out.
+Consequently, this method reduces bandwidth consumption and improves transmission efficiency while ensuring the data is not lost.

-• Regular Software Updates: Ensure that software on telemetry systems is upgraded to fix security weaknesses and support improvements.
+- Regular Software Updates: Ensure that software on telemetry systems is updated to fix security vulnerabilities and implement improvements.

-• Regulatory Compliance: Comply with data protection regulations, such as GDPR, for personal data.
+- Regulatory Compliance: Comply with data protection regulations, such as the GDPR, for personal data.

 When choosing telemetry modules, consider technologies like GPRS or GSM for reliability, though 4G/5G modules offer superior speed and lower latency.